Enjoy learning and revising A-level biology with handwritten revision videos and topic specific interactive revision and practice booklets.

 Learning biology is actually super good for developing so many skills because of its interdisciplinary nature.

 To be successful in your A-level biology (or just about anything in life!) its going to take some significant effort on your part (A-levels are only easy if you put the work in!)

 Follow these steps diligently and consistently.

-Download any available PDF’s.
-If a PDF activity or booklet is available download it and work through it.
-For example, the knowledge check booklets that accompany video lessons have all the notes from the lesson, so you can easily follow along with videos.
-Questions and answers in the PDF help you learn and revise.
+4. Download Interactive Worksheets and Revision Booklets.
+If a digital worksheet, single activity or revision booklet is available download it and work through it.
+For example, the interactive knowledge check booklets that accompany revision videos all the notes from the video, so you can easily follow along with them.
+Questions and answers in the work booklet help you learn and revise.
 Answers to questions are properly written in full - this is super important as it allows you to see and practice how to construct answers in context to gain marks in an exam or assignment.
 (Mark schemes, for example only show the relevant ‘mark’ the ‘key words’ which the examiner is looking for - but remember, your answers are to showcase your knowledge in a succinct, well written and contextualised manner… something mark schemes (and in many cases your teachers) don’t show you!
 Remember, points can be void if not written in the correct context or clearly demonstrate that you understand the topic being assessed.

 5. Start writing synoptic essays now!
 So many students leave this right until the end of their A-level.
 But, it is extremely important that you can link concepts together and fully understand how connected all the topics of biology are.
 So start right away.
 If you have only just started and only know about 2 or 3 things - think about those things synoptically - compose a question of your own and write a short synoptic essay.

 For example, let’s say you’ve just begun your A-level biology and you have learned about some basic biochemistry, hydrolysis and condensation reactions and carbohydrates.
 Formulate a question based upon what you’ve done so far, e.g.